gallowayevan/nursingfront/content/briefs/regions_brief.md

 living facilities face the greatest shortfalls as a percentage of their workforce.

-**Table 2.
-Projected Licensed Practical Nurse Workforce in 2033 in Piedmont/Triangle Region by Setting**
+{{< tablewrapper source="Source: NC Nursecast. https://ncnursecast.unc.edu/" title="Table 2.
+Projected Licensed Practical Nurse Workforce in 2033 in Piedmont/Triangle Region by Setting">}}

-<div style="text-align:right; font-weight:700;color: #363636">2033 Workforce Shortage/Surplus </div>
+<div class="has-text-right has-text-weight-bold has-text-dark" >2033 Workforce Shortage/Surplus </div>

 |  Setting                                   | (\# of RNs)                     | (% of RNs) | (\# of LPNs) | (% of LPNs) |
 |--------------------------------------------|--------------------------------:|-----------:|-------------:|------------:|